tconfrey/BrainTool/_posts/2021-08-25-Managing-your-Browser-with-BrainTool.md

 All the pages for a topic are grouped within a visible tab group or a separate window to keep them organized and together.

 ## How you should use BrainTool
 Import and organize your existing bookmarks.
-Or just start assigning topics to your open tabs via the Clipper.
+Or just start assigning topics to your open tabs via the Bookmarker.
 (Then you can finally close them out!)

 Work proactively, create topics before you start a new piece of research.
 Or re-actively - as you leave each tab just assign a topic and close it out.